How to produce accurate transcripts of interviews and focus groups

 To produce accurate transcripts of interviews and focus groups, you need:

-suitable audio transcription equipment
+- suitable audio transcription software and equipment

-accurate touch-typing skills
+- accurate touch-typing skills

-excellent hearing and listening skills
+- excellent ears (hearing and listening skills)

-excellent knowledge of spelling and punctuation
+- excellent knowledge of spelling and punctuation

 Although you don’t need to be able to type at 100 words per minute, a working transcriptionist needs to be able to type at least 80 words per minute with pretty good accuracy.

 Your hearing needs to be excellent.
-You need to be good at hearing not only when people are talking to one another (which usually includes some interruption) but also when there are other conversations going on in the background, and you are trying to transcribe the people's discussion in the foreground.
-You need to be able to transcribe accurately when there are air conditioners or car engines or other machines humming or roaring away in the background.
+You need to be good at hearing not only people who are talking to one another but also people speaking to one another when there are other conversations going on in the background.
+You also need to be able to hear and transcribe what people are saying when there are air conditioners or other equipment humming in the background.

 You need to be able to not just hear, but listen, so you understand what people are saying.
 Because you have to comprehend the meaning and context of people’s comments in order to accurately transcribe what they are saying.
 You also need to be able to understand what people are saying when they don’t speak English well, or speak with a very strong accent, so you need experience in listening to people from non-English speaking backgrounds.